UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Documents/HPC.rst

 The Niagara HPC system has a nearline-like system to back up data to.
 I find it superior to nearline for a few reasons: the HSI scripts work nice and fast (more in a moment) and Archive has globus endpoints so we can easily transfer data off the system.

-Process:
+To view the archive:
 log into Niagara as usual
 get a short job using salloc: salloc -p archiveshort -t 1:00:00 wait until you are allocated the job.
 Then issue hsi: hsi This will activate the link between Niagara and Archive.
-Before, $archie would have been a known destination but you would not have been able to access it.
-After using hsi, you can now cd/ls/etc to $archive
+Before, $archive would have been a known destination but you would not have been able to access it.
+After using hsi, you will be dropped into your current $ARCHIVE position.
+You can use SOME linux commands like mkdir, vi, cd, mv, etc. But not all of them.
+The recommendation is that you only use this method to create new directories, get paths, and maybe delete some files from $ARCHIVE.
+You will not have access to /scratch or /project, so this is really just to explore the $archive space.
+Aliases will not work here, as HSI is literally a special interface

-Go to the directory you want to backup some files.
-I'm going to use ARC60's iceberg data from 1994 as an example cd /gpfs/fs0/project/p/pmyers/pennelly/ARC60/ARC60-ECP004-S/1994 Make a job script that will handle the compression and migration of files to $Archive.
-I'm naming mine MakeHTARandSendToArchive_icebergs.ksh which looks like the following (see https://docs.scinet.utoronto.ca/index.php/HPSS for some help)
+To Migrate data to $ARCHIVE
+Log into Niagara as usual.
+Dont get an interactive session/hsi like above.
+Head to the directory you want to backup some data.
+I'll use my example: I want to take a single month of ARC60, tar up the gridT files for a given year, send them to $ARCHIVE.
+This will take place inside my directory /gpfs/fs0/project/p/pmyers/pennelly/ARC60/ARC60-ECP004-S/1994
+See the script : MakeHTARandSendToArchive_gridT_monthly.ksh
+Copy it over to where you want to tar files.
+Ready and modify the script as needed.
+And then submit it with sbatch Note, if you look at the .out file, you may see "ERRORS" like the following
+   ERROR: [Uint32_tToOctal]Octal field [thb_gid] overflow - width=8 value=6000276
+These can be ignored, it has something to do with user/group ID numbers throwing false errors.
+Just make sure you dont see "HTAR FAILURE" in the log, that is a bad sign.
+Should be "HTAR SUCCESSFUL "

 More to come.